abeatrix/XMLValidator/README.md

 1. disadvantages
     1. require a differnt schema (for validation) to run batch file when they have different root tag(we can set the job defination in AWS Batch to run a different program / schema when a batch file comes in at 2am)
 1. reason of choice
-    1. I've tried using StAX and JAXP for parsing and processing the data, and found StAX is more suitable in this case as it's faster when the data has passed the validation of the schema already before it was being parsed.
-The same program can be used to run both the single and batch files as it loops through the file from top to bottom before printing the necessary info to the output file, without the need of searching for a certain keyword.
+    1. I've tried using StAX and JAXP for parsing and processing the data, and found StAX is more suitable in this case as it's faster when the data has already been validated using the schema already.
+Moreover, the same program can be used to run both individual file and the batch file as it loops through the file from top to bottom before printing the necessary info to the output file, without the need of searching for a certain keyword.
 <img src="./images/flowchart2.jpg" />
 <img src="./images/UML.jpg" />